Burnsedia/burnsedia.github.io/src/content/blog/Godot-for-Python-Programmers.md

 Godot uses a custom scripting language called GDScript, which is quite similar to Python in terms of syntax.
 If you're familiar with Python, transitioning to GDScript will be a breeze.
 You'll find yourself at home with familiar concepts like variables, functions, and object-oriented programming.

-## Benefits of Using Python with Godot:
+## What Are the Benefits of Using Godot with Python?
 * Ease of Learning: Since GDScript is Pythonic, Python developers will find it relatively simple to pick up and start coding in Godot.

 * Robust Libraries: Godot's Python API provides access to the engine's powerful features, allowing you to create complex and interactive games easily.